Front of House Work in ATG Theatres

 This does change sometimes depending on the individual theatre and we often have shows come in that are a little bit different.
 For example, we often have more matinee shows during school holidays and for pantomime and there might be periods during the year where we are ‘dark’, which means we don’t have a show on.

 Both in London and outside our theatres can be hired for other events too, outside of our normal show schedule.
-This might include weddings, conferences, filming and community events.What is the rate of pay?
+This might include weddings, conferences, filming and community events.How do I apply?

 We’ve focussed here on working Front of House in our theatres.
-If you’re interested in other roles with ATG, you can see our current vacancies in these roles and others on our vacancies page.
+If you’re interested in other roles with ATG, you can see our current vacancies in these roles and others on our careers site.

-Please let us know if you require the application form in an accessible format.What are ATG looking for in FOH staff?
+Please let us know if you require the application form in an alternative format by contacting firstname.lastname@example.orgWhat are ATG looking for in FOH staff?

 We’re looking for proactive and enthusiastic people who care about making every theatre visit a remarkable one.
 You’ll enjoy variety in your work, enjoy working with people and be comfortable blending sales and service.
 You can see the full details in our person specification.